dbudzik/project9_SHM/manuscript.md

 ### 6.2 Applications

 The results of this project show that machine learning has a place in structural health monitoring.
 A team with more machine learning experience and more data can create a model that can determine structural damage in real time and thus may be able to prevent or predict a structural collapse and save lives.
 The idea can be taken even further and can be adapted and expanded to allow for detection of damage in specific regions or even specific structural members in the structure, as well as predicting useful structural life.
 This can save large amounts of money that are spent on structural inspections, repairs, and rebuilding after catastrophic failures.

+### 6.3 Concluding Statement

+This project has shown that with relatively simple data important structural behaviors can be recognized.
+With this project as a proof of concept, future models can be made to simplify and vastly improve the efficiency of structural health monitoring.

 ## Conclusion